CS-433/cs-433-project-2-deepnettonepanettone/README.md

 ## Test our validation methods

+>
+> All the main functions are in utils.py and sound_processing.py
+> The notebooks (that use these functions) are here as examples and proof for our results
+>

 * 10fold cross validation for GVA : MPO_10fold_cross_validation_and_prediction.ipynb
 * data augmentation : use sound_processing.augmented function
 * Grad-Cam class activation : MPO_10fold_cross_validation_and_prediction.ipynb